wp-plugins/upprev/readme.txt

 = 2.1 =

-Add some apperance, cache improvments.
+Add some appearance, cache improvements.
 Scripts and styles optimization.
 New order available: random.

 = 2.0.1 =